timjen3/ttrpg-engine/Readme.md

 # Todo

-#### 1. More robust use of dependency injection

-Add IServiceCollection extensions helper.
-All classes should be injected into the service collection instead of new'd up.
-It should be possible to inject ICustomFunctions.

-#### 2. Create demo project

-Add a demo project winform that creates a sequence from json text and allows you to roll it.

-#### 3. Control constants via configuration
+#### 1. Control constants via configuration

 Currently the mxParser constants are always removed because it is can cause unexpected results due to the existence of "c" and other constants.
 This should be controllable by configuration instead in case someone wants access to these kinds of things.
 Additionally, a way to specify global constants could be very useful.

+#### 2. Create demo project

+Add a demo project winform that creates a sequence from json text and allows you to roll it.

-#### 4. Die-Sequence-Roles & Entities
+#### 3. Sequence-Roles & Entities

-Die Sequences will declare 0+ roles.
-In order to be rolled, a die sequence will require entities to be passed in to fill each role.
+Sequences will declare 0+ roles.
+In order to be rolled, a sequence will require entities to be passed in to fill each role.
 An entity has a set of attributes.
 Equations can reference the roles with some special syntax (for instance maybe: `@entity1:health@`).
 Mappings are performed between the entity attributes and the die inputs.
 For instance, input defines hp but entity defines health.
 The mapping will inject entity1 with an extra attribute named hp.

-#### 5. Create nuget package and rename to AlgorithmSequencer (something like that)
+#### 4. Create nuget package and rename to AlgorithmSequencer (something like that)

 This package can be made more generic and added on the nuget feed.
 Create a new project called DiceEngine that consumes this project and adds the Dice custom function (and others).
 Reference that project (and others) in this readme as examples of how to use the package.

-#### 6. Replace SmartFormat

-SmartFormat does a bit more than is needed here.
-Can it be replaced by something simpler?